Noise regulation: Street sales

 This provision is a subjective immission control with a curfew.
 Boston, MA (Section 16–2.2) prohibits street sales near schools or churches if there is a “disturbance of the peace”.
-Hammond, IN (Section 6.2.4) places a curfew between 6 pm and 9 am.
+Hammond, IN (Section 6.2.4) places a curfew between 6 p.m. and 9 a.m.

 Tampering

 This provision prevents the modification of muffling devices that increase the emitted sound.
 It can also be used to prevent the commercial sale of such mufflers.
-Most states and communities have prohibitions on tampering with noise reduction devices. whether stationary or moving.
+Most states and communities have prohibitions on tampering with noise reduction devices.
+Whether stationary or moving.
 Salt Lake County health Department (Section 4.5.10) prohibits modifications of mufflers that increase sound levels and prohibits tampering with noise rating labels.
 See Section below on Adequate Mufflers.

 Vibration

 This provision is a subjective emission control.
 Noise disturbance caused by vibration comes in three forms.
-One is contact with vibrating surfaces, the second in auditory, and the third is the observation of surrounding objects movement.
+One is contact with vibrating surfaces, the second is auditory, and the third is the observation of surrounding objects' movement.
 Objectively regulating vibration is difficult so this provision makes use of the Vibration Perception Threshold.
-Railroad caused vibration is preempted by federal law (CFR 201).
+Railroad-caused vibration is preempted by federal law (CFR 201).
 Chicago, IL (Section 11-4-2910) uses the perception threshold method.
 Dallas, TX requires measurement of low frequency vibration.
 Maryland uses the definition of noise to include sound and vibration at sub-audible frequencies.